Find free car seats near you

 8. National Highway Traffic Safety Administration (NHTSA): Visit their website to find car seat inspection stations near you.

-I added all free car seat info alphabetically by state above.
+I added all free car seat information above, alphabetized by state.

 I made this guide as an invaluable resource, containing links to all the free car seat programs in America diligently collected over numerous hours of research.
 Check out my comprehensive tool by clicking on your respective state and exploring the most suitable free car seat program for you.